paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

   (A) *Intentional actions* — [Section 10282(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10282/a/1&num=0&edition=prelim) shall not apply to any claim for a benefit under this part that is payable in accordance with this subsection.

   (B) *Substance use* — [Section 10282(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10282/a/2&num=0&edition=prelim) shall not preclude the payment of a benefit under this part if the benefit is otherwise payable in accordance with this subsection.

+**(p) Personal injury to retired law enforcement officer**

+(1) **Definition** — In this subsection, the term “retired law enforcement officer” means an individual who separated from service in good standing as a law enforcement officer in an official capacity at a public agency with or without compensation.

+(2) **Eligibility** — A retired law enforcement officer shall be eligible for a benefit under this subchapter if the officer died or became permanently and totally disabled as the direct and proximate result of a personal injury resulting from a targeted attack because of the retired law enforcement officer’s service as a law enforcement officer.

+**(q) Exposure-related cancers**

+(1) **Definitions** — In this subsection:

+  (A) *Carcinogen* — The term “carcinogen” means an agent that is—

+    (i) classified by the International Agency for Research on Cancer under Group 1 or Group 2A; and

+    (ii) reasonably linked to an exposure-related cancer.

+  (B) *Director* — The term “Director” means the Director of the Bureau.

+  (C) *Exposure-related cancer* — As updated from time to time in accordance with paragraph (3), the term “exposure-related cancer” means—

+    (i) bladder cancer;

+    (ii) brain cancer;

+    (iii) breast cancer;

+    (iv) cervical cancer;

+    (v) colon cancer;

+    (vi) colorectal cancer;

+    (vii) esophageal cancer;

+    (viii) kidney cancer;

+    (ix) leukemia;

+    (x) lung cancer;

+    (xi) malignant melanoma;

+    (xii) mesothelioma;

+    (xiii) multiple myeloma;

+    (xiv) non-Hodgkins lymphoma;

+    (xv) ovarian cancer;

+    (xvi) prostate cancer;

+    (xvii) skin cancer;

+    (xviii) stomach cancer;

+    (xix) testicular cancer;

+    (xx) thyroid cancer;

+    (xxi) any form of cancer that is considered a WTC-related health condition under [section 300mm–22(a) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section300mm–22/a&num=0&edition=prelim); and

+    (xxii) any form of cancer added to this definition pursuant to an update in accordance with paragraph (3).

+(2) **Personal injury sustained in the line of duty**

+  (A) *In general* — Subject to subparagraph (B), as determined by the Bureau, the exposure of a public safety officer to a carcinogen shall be presumed to constitute a personal injury within the meaning of subsection (a) or (b) sustained in the line of duty by the officer and directly and proximately resulting in death or permanent and total disability, if—

+    (i) the exposure occurred while the public safety officer was engaged in line of duty action or activity;

+    (ii) the public safety officer began serving as a public safety officer not fewer than 5 years before the date of the diagnosis of the public safety officer with an exposure-related cancer;

+    (iii) the public safety officer was diagnosed with the exposure-related cancer not more than 15 years after the public safety officer’s last date of active service as a public safety officer; and

+    (iv) the exposure-related cancer directly and proximately results in the death or permanent and total disability of the public safety officer.

+  (B) *Exception* — The presumption under subparagraph (A) shall not apply if competent medical evidence establishes that the exposure of the public safety officer to the carcinogen was not a substantial contributing factor in the death or disability of the public safety officer.

+(3) **Additional exposure-related cancers**

+  (A) *In general* — From time to time but not less frequently than once every 3 years, the Director shall—

+    (i) review the definition of ‘exposure-related cancer’ under paragraph (1); and

+    (ii) if appropriate, update the definition, in accordance with this paragraph—

+      (I) by rule; or

+      (II) by publication in the Federal Register or on the public website of the Bureau.

+  (B) *Basis for updates*

+    (i) *In general* — The Director shall make an update under subparagraph (A)(ii) in any case in which the Director finds such an update to be appropriate based on competent medical evidence of significant risk to public safety officers of developing the form of exposure-related cancer that is the subject of the update from engagement in their public safety activities.

+    (ii) *Evidence* — The competent medical evidence described in clause (i) may include recommendations, risk assessments, and scientific studies by—

+      (I) the National Institute for Occupational Safety and Health;

+      (II) the National Toxicology Program;

+      (III) the National Academies of Sciences, Engineering, and Medicine; or

+      (IV) the International Agency for Research on Cancer.

+  (C) *Petitions to add to the list of exposure-related cancers*

+    (i) *In general* — Any person may petition the Director to add a form of cancer to the definition of “exposure-related cancer” under paragraph (1).

+    (ii) *Content of petition* — A petition under clause (i) shall provide information to show that there is sufficient competent medical evidence of significant risk to public safety officers of developing the cancer from engagement in their public safety activities.

+    (iii) *Timely and substantive decisions*

+      (I) *Referral* — Not later than 180 days after receipt of a petition satisfying clause (ii), the Director shall refer the petition to appropriate medical experts for review, analysis (including risk assessment and scientific study), and recommendation.

+      (II) *Consideration* — The Director shall consider each recommendation under subclause (I) and promptly take appropriate action in connection with the recommendation pursuant to subparagraph (B).

+    (iv) *Notification to Congress* — Not later than 30 days after taking any substantive action in connection with a recommendation under clause (iii)(II), the Director shall notify the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives of the substantive action.

 ### Statutory Notes